wix-playground/wix-smart-course-example/courses/example-course/01-first-step.md

 >> ...by using additional greater-than signs right next to each other...
 > > > ...or with spaces between arrows.

+# What is the ML platform?

+👉 The ML platform is a code framework developed in house to provide data scientists with the means to serve (i.e. make available for use) and monitor their models.

+👉 After you finish writing your model's code, you will usually rely on the ML platform to conduct the next stages of your model's lifecycle as follows:

 ## Lists